 “Keep me from harm so I will be free from pain.”
 (Keep me from harm so I will not be grieved -KJV) Jabez understands that there is a whole lot of evil that can keep him from his blessing.
 The evil of sin, trouble or the enemy are all potential setbacks.
 Jabez is asking that those things and more are kept from him so that he and his blessing aren’t hurt or grieved, or even make him a man of sorrow.
 A destiny he is trying to prevent.

 Today, I think of all the things we have in our presence that keep us from our purpose.
 We have a computer at our fingertips with pages of apps to fill our time and minds.
 We have as many as 800 channels on our televisions to choose from as well as millions of books and games to keep us occupied.
 Then there are sports to both play and watch, long work weeks, mandatory fun and so much more.
 While these things aren’t necessarily wrong let alone evil, are they keeping us from fulfilling the blessing we have asked for?
 Our purpose?
 Can they harm us?

 Jabez’s story started with pain for whatever reason, but that was not his destiny.
 He became a man with more honor than his brothers and whatever else he did on this earth; he left the world with a precious prayer that can radiate that same light for us today that it did for him thousands of years ago.
 His prayer helps us define our blessing with God, letting His fingerprints touch every part of our purpose.

-Will you take this prayer and make it your own?
-I challenge you to write it down and keep it close as you choose the blessing you seek from God.
+Will you allow God to fill your cup and fill it the way He knows is best for you?
+I challenge you to write the prayer down and keep it close as you choose the blessing you seek from God.
 Read it throughout your day, reflect on it and make it yours.
-Then let me know what you blessing you choose and what territory you will grow so I can pray for you as you work with God to maintain it.
+Then let me know what blessing you choose and what territory you will grow so I can pray for you as you work with God to maintain it.